c-f-h/pyiga/docs/source/guide/vforms.rst

 You can compute both parametric and physical derivatives of basis functions as well as input fields given in parametric coordinates.
-An input field that is given in terms of physical coordinates only support physical derivatives.
+An input field that is given in terms of physical coordinates only supports physical derivatives.

-Note that the symbol :attr:`dx` still includes the geometry Jacobian, and therefore you should not multiply your expression with it if you want to integrate over the parameter domain instead of the physical domain.
+Note that the symbol :data:`dx` still includes the geometry Jacobian, and therefore you should not multiply your expression with it if you want to integrate over the parameter domain instead of the physical domain.
+In this case, you should multiply your expression with the attribute :attr:`HSpace.GaussWeight` instead, which represents the weight for the Gauss quadrature.
+Usually, the weight is automatically subsumed into :data:`dx`.

 Supported functions
 -------------------

-The following functions and expressions are implemented in ``pyiga.vform`` and have the same semantics as in the UFL language (see the `UFL documentation`_):
+The following functions and expressions are implemented in :mod:`pyiga.vform` and have the same semantics as in the UFL language (see the `UFL documentation`_):

-:attr:`dx`
+:data:`dx`
 :func:`Dx`
 :func:`grad`
 :func:`div`